-The front garden packages will respond to the need to reduce water consumption and create a streetscape character unique to Shorehaven.
+At Shorehaven, Peet will be providing each lot with a Waterwise front garden package.\ The packages will respond to the need to reduce water consumption and create a streetscape character unique to Shorehaven.
 A variety of packages are available to choose from, enabling residents to select a package suited to their individual taste.
 All options include plants that are drought tolerant and low water users.
 The planting can be arranged in formal or informal ways, defining small spaces that can comprise a small area of lawn or gravel or stone mulches.